 Kings Canyon National Park is located next to and connected to Sequoia National Park.
 This park is one of the least visited parks due to its lack of roads, it was decided to leave this park as untouched as possible.
 Most of the park can only be access by overnight backcountry hiking.
 There are things that you can see without an overnight pack, like Boyden Cavern, Grant Gove, and Kings Canyon Scenic Byway that follows along Kings Canyon.

 Death Valley National Park unlike its name sounds is a beautiful desert filled with surprisingly beautiful and vibrate places.
 Visiting this park in the offseason is much more enjoyable than the heat of the summer.
 October through May is the perfect time to visit Death Valley and the temperatures are much more tolerable.
 Besides RV rental companies will not let you take their RVs into Death Valley in the summer months.

 Lassen Volcanic National Park

 Lassen Volcanic National Park is located 50 miles east of Redding California.
 The world’s largest volcanic dome lies here.
 Discover the earth’s healing powers as you see the devastation that occurred in the 1915 volcanic eruption.
 And see how now the flora and fauna flourish between the rocks of the hardened lava.
 There are 150 miles of trails to explore through this park for all skill levels.

-There are many more national parks to visit in California.
-So get out your calendar and start planning next year’s family RV rental vacation in California.
+There are many more national parks to visit in the area, so get out your calendar and start planning your next family RV rental vacation in California.
 Or be spontaneous and rent an RV for this weekend and see where the road takes you.